burke1791/node-rdbms/notes/01-single-table.md

 ### Persistent Storage

 In order for multiple pages to really make sense, we need to be able to take advantage of persistent storage (writing data to disk).
 Therefore we will need to create a Storage Engine.

+The storage engine will be responsible for reading and writing pages to disk.

+### Multiple Pages